pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - **Pyth Forum:** the system adopted by the DAO to manage PIP, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain
 - **Pythian Multisig Wallet:** smart contract wallet signed by the elected members of the Pythian Council
 - **Price Feed Multisig Wallet:** smart contract wallet signed by the elected members of the Price Feed Council
+- **Operations Wallet:** smart contract wallet used by council members to submit PIPs on-chain
 - **PGAS:** utility token exclusively used in the Pythnet Appchain, governed by the Pyth DAO
 - **Pythnet Appchain:** blockchain instance dedicated to the production of the pyth data, governed by the Pyth DAO
 - **Pyth DAO LLC Agreement:** ipfs://QmP2GmL1n2WbHd7AtHqyXVWFyyHH36aZLfVZbNoqhommJi

-# Introduction
+## Introduction

 This Constitution describes the decision-making framework for the Pyth DAO and the governing framework for the holders of $PYTH.

 Rules and procedures in this Constitution will be generally enforced through on-chain contracts and the associated parameters, unless specified by the Pyth DAO for actuation off-chain.